Gas outflows in two recently quenched galaxies at z = 4 and 7: Methods

-A few rest-frame UV absorption lines tracing the presence of neutral gas from low-ionization elements in galaxies (\mgii\ doublet at $\lambda\lambda2797,\,2803$; \feii\ at $\lambda\lambda2586,\,2600$; $2374,\,2382$) are robustly detected in the G140M spectrum of \snhope\ (Figure \ref{fig:restuv}).
+A few rest-frame UV absorption lines tracing the presence of neutral gas from low-ionization elements in galaxies (\mgii\ doublet at $\lambda\lambda2796,\,2803$; \feii\ at $\lambda\lambda2586,\,2600$; $2374,\,2383$) are robustly detected in the G140M spectrum of \snhope\ (Fig. \ref{fig:restuv}).
 Absorption features at similar redshifts are also at least tentatively detected (e.g., \mgi\ at $\lambda$2853).
-In the rest-frame optical covered by the G235M grating, we also robustly detect the Na\,{\sc i} D $\lambda\lambda$5891, 5897 doublet in absorption (although blended at this resolution), indicating an additional dense, and dusty component in the neutral gas-phase.
+In the rest-frame optical covered by the G235M grating, we also robustly detect the Na\,{\sc i} $\lambda\lambda$5891, 5897 doublet in absorption (NaI D, although blended at this resolution), indicating an additional dense component in the neutral gas-phase.
 Common to all these features is a blueshift compared to the systemic redshift derived from the well-detected stellar absorption features, indicating a substantial column of outflowing gas in the line of sight.
-In the case of \rubies, given the limited S/N and coverage, we are only able to robustly detect the presence of \mgii\ (Figure \ref{fig:restuv}).
+In the case of \rubies, given the limited S/N and coverage, we are only able to robustly detect the presence of \mgii\ (Fig. \ref{fig:restuv}).\\